zmaslova/dl-benchmark/src/onnxruntime_benchmark/README.md

 # ONNX Runtime Benchmark
-The tool allows to measuere deep learning models inference with [ONNX Runtime](https://github.com/microsoft/onnxruntime).
+The tool allows to measure deep learning models inference performance with [ONNX Runtime](https://github.com/microsoft/onnxruntime).
 This implementation uses [OpenVINO Benchmark C++ tool](https://github.com/openvinotoolkit/openvino/tree/master/samples/cpp/benchmark_app) as a reference and stick to its testing methodology, thus performance results comparison of both tools is valid.
 ## Prerequisites
 The tool was tested on Ubuntu 20.04 (64-bit) with default GCC* 9.4.0
 1. CMake 3.13 or higher